Meds ransomware removal instructions

 To eliminate Meds virus our malware researchers recommend scanning your computer with Spyhunter.

-We strongly recommend not to open files that are attached to irrelevant emails, especially if they are received from unknown/suspicious addresses.
-Emails of this kind should be ignored (files attached to them unopened).
+Do not open files that are attached to irrelevant emails, especially if they are received from unknown/suspicious addresses.
+Ignore these emails and leave any files attached to them unopened.
 Programs should be downloaded from official websites.
-Third party downloaders and other similar tools that we mentioned in the previous paragraph should not be trusted/used.
-Furthermore, installed software should be updated via implemented functions or tools that are designed by official developers.
-If installed programs are not free, they should not be activated with third party, unofficial tools.
-These tools are illegal and often designed to install malware.
-And finally, to protect computers from various threats we recommend to scan them with a reputable anti-virus or anti-spyware suite regularly and make sure that this software is always up-to-date.
+Third party downloaders and other such tools should not be trusted or used.
+Installed software should be updated via implemented functions or tools designed by official developers.
+If installed programs are not free, do not attempt to activate them with third party, unofficial tools.
+These are illegal and are often designed to install malware.
+To protect your computers from various threats, scan them with a reputable anti-virus or anti-spyware suite regularly and ensure that the software is up-to-date.
 If your computer is already infected with Meds, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Meds ransomware's text file ("_readme.txt"):
+Text presented in Meds ransomware text file ("_readme.txt"):